SendyMederos/READme_Generator/README.md

 > Version 3, 29 June 2007 Copyright © 2007 <br /> Free Software Foundation, Inc. <br /> Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

 ## Contributing:
-> Feel free to contact me for contributions as this is a homework project for academic reasons
+> Sendy Mederos /// Contact me for further contributions.

 ## Tests:
-> there are a few variables from the prompt that will change their values and or types: data.license,  data.email, data.linkedin, and data.github.
+> There are is no test avilable for this aplication yet.
+There are a few variables from the prompt that will change their values and or types: data.license,  data.email, data.linkedin, and data.github.

 ## Questions: